yangdanny97/pathways-vis/www/README.md

 6. `tmux`
 7. `make run` to start the server
 8. `ctrl+b` then `d` (detach the terminal) to exit the tmux without killing the process.
 Verify that the new version is running; it is now safe to exit the ssh session.

+## Troubleshooting:
+- various permission denied errors: use `sudo` for commands and/or give yourself permissions for these created files `sudo chmod +rwx <filename>`
+- logging_setup segfaults if the DB doesn't exist
+- tmux detaching is weird, the keypresses need to be `ctrl+b` at the same time, with `ctrl` being pressed first. then let go of both keys and press `d`